 Hohe See wind farm location and make-up

-The wind farm will feature 71 Siemens SWT-7.0-154 turbines rated at 7MW each.
-The SWT-7.0-154 turbine has a rotor diameter of 154m, hub height of 105m, and a height of 182m to blade tip.
+The wind farm features 71 Siemens SWT-7.0-154 turbines rated at 7MW each.
+The SWT-7.0-154 turbine has a rotor diameter of 154m, hub height of 105m and height of 182m to blade tip.

-Each turbine tower, including the nacelle and rotor blades, weighs 755t.
-The rotors cover an area of 18,630m², which is the equivalent of 2.6 football pitches.
+Including the nacelle and rotor blades, each turbine tower weighs 755t.
+The rotors cover an area of 18,630m² (200,531ft²), which is equivalent to 2.6 football pitches.

 Design and construction of the German offshore wind farm

-Contractors involved with the Hohe See wind project
+Contractors involved in Hohe See wind project

 Siemens was awarded the contract to supply turbines and foundations for the offshore wind farm.
 As an engineering, procurement, construction and installation (EPCI) partner to Siemens, Deme Group subsidiary GeoSeaof designed, manufactured and installed the foundations and transition pieces.